abyssalen/legacy-rsfs/README.md

 // now find the logo that is inside the archive by using its name let logo_entry: &ArchiveEntry = archive.entry_name("logo.dat")?;
 ```
-Note: legacy-rsfs will automatically decompress all of the data inside an archive after accessing an archive.

-After accessing the logo entry, you can get its uncompressed data and do whatever you want with it:
+After accessing the logo entry, you can get its uncompressed bytes data and do whatever you want with it:

 ```rust
 let logo_entry: &ArchiveEntry = archive.entry_name("logo.dat")?;